-There are many resources available to help graduate students pay for college, including College of Education scholarships.
-Additional scholarships may be found at the Financial Support section of the Graduate Division website.
-For more information on financial aid and additional resources, please visit the UH Mānoa Financial Aid Office (email@example.com).
+There are many resources available to help students pay for college, including College of Education scholarships.
+Additional scholarships may be found in the Financial Support section of the general financial aid website.
+For more information on financial aid and additional resources, please visit the UH Mānoa Financial Aid Office (firstname.lastname@example.org).

-The Grow Our Own Teachers Initiative, also known as GOO, is an opportunity for candidates enrolled in PBCTE and the Master of Education in Teaching in Secondary Education programs to qualify for tuition stipends to cover up to all tuition costs.
+The Grow Our Own Teachers Initiative, also known as GOO, is an opportunity for candidates enrolled in this program to qualify for tuition stipends to cover up to all tuition costs.
 GOO is made possible through a partnership between the College of Education of the University of Hawai‘i at Mānoa and Hawai‘i Department of Education.
 For more information on eligibility requirements and the application process, please visit our Grow Our Own Teachers page.

 PBCTE is cohort-based, with students only admitted in the spring term each year as part of a group that takes initial classes together and beginning with a two-day, on-campus orientation.
 In a cohort model, students enroll in a series of core courses, beginning and ending the series together.
 Such an approach helps build community and support structures within the program.
 Students work with like-minded professionals to achieve a common goal.

 PBCTE is a 36 credit certificate program of 10 required core course.

 - The 10 core courses in PBCTE are offered online and include live sessions on the Internet weekday evenings to accommodate working professionals.